 If those companies or sectors struggle, investors could lose a big chunk of their money.
 Investors could avoid overlap by simply looking at a fund’s prospectus online.

 To further diversify, investors also may want to think beyond stocks and bonds.
-Exchange-traded funds, cryptocurrency, commodities, and real estate investment trusts (REITs) are just a few of the possibilities.
+Exchange-traded funds (ETFs), commodities, and real estate investment trusts (REITs) are just a few of the possibilities.

 2. Lowering Portfolio Volatility